shakilxt/ULTRA-EXTREME-UNLOCKER/README.md

 # PUBG-120-FPS
 This Magisk module unlocks the maximum FPS setting in PUBG Mobile and potentially other games on your Android device.

+# Whats Inside:
+This module will set your device model to 24031PN0DC (Xiaomi 14 Ultra)

 # Installation:

 **Requirements:**